Skip to main content

 That third option is changing faster than most vendors have noticed.
 AI coding tools have dropped the cost of building software in-house significantly.
 Retool's 2026 report found that 35% of their customers have already replaced at least one SaaS tool with a custom build, and 78% expect to build more of their own tools in 2026.

-The practical test: can your customer's team member, armed with Cursor and a weekend, replicate 80% of your core workflow?
+The practical test: could your customer's team member, armed with Cursor and a weekend, replicate 80% of your core workflow?
 When that build option was $500K and 12 months, paying $50K/year for SaaS was obvious.
 When it costs $5,000-$15,000 and three months with AI-assisted development, the calculus changes.

 Step 5: Handle Free Tiers With Cost Awareness